MTDOJRP/docs/docs/cad/joining-cad.md

 :::info Please Note!
 This will simply create an account on the CAD with your Discord username as the username within the CAD.
-- To sign-in to your CAD in-game using `F4`, you need to sign in using your credentials.
+- To sign in to your CAD in-game using `F4`, you need to sign in using your credentials.
 :::